Control and Resistance

 Control and Resistance is the second and final album by progressive metal band Watchtower, released in 1989.
 This was the band's last album before disbanding in 1993 while working on its never-released third album Mathematics, and their first release with vocalist Alan Tecchio and guitarist Ron Jarzombek.
 Control and Resistance combines elements of thrash metal, progressive metal and jazz fusion, and has been cited as one of the most influential albums in the technical thrash metal genre, as well as a major influence on the then-emerging technical death metal scene.

+Music

+Loudwire said the album was stylistically a "blend of progressive instrumentation and classic metal vigor".
+The album contains harmonized guitar solos and elements of jazz.
+Influence from bands such as Rush, Queensrÿche, Metallica and Yngwie Malmsteen are apparent on the album.
+According to Robert Taylor of AllMusic, Watchtower's sound was created by fusing the "most extreme elements" of these influences.
+Taylor described the album as "a series of complex, dark, and heavy songs."
+Lead singer Alan Tecchio sings in the falsetto vocal register, which Taylor said sounds "dated".
+Taylor also noted the influence of jazz guitarist Allan Holdsworth in the guitar work of Ron Jarzombek.

 Reception

 Control and Resistance was hailed by Guitar World magazine as one of "The Top Ten Shred Albums of the 80's" in a retrospective feature, "Sounding like the twisted scion of Metallica and the Mahavishnu Orchestra, Watchtower was the most brilliant weird band of its time.
 Guitarist Ron Jarzombek, with his complex harmony solos, strange scales and furious staccato lead bursts, performs tricks on his guitar that will leave you more than sufficiently breathless."